kolbjornengeland/EvaluateSeasonalScenarios/README.md

 Evaluate the performance of the scenarios using standard verification tools and verification metricsRnr

 Returns:
-1. crps, crpss
+* crps, crpss
-2. For mean 5-years and 50 years floods the Brier score, the Brier skill score and the, ROC-area
+* For mean 5-years and 50 years floods the Brier score, the Brier skill score and the, ROC-area
-3. For the median ensemble: rmse, correlation and Reff
+* For the median ensemble: rmse, correlation and Reff

+Arguments:
-Rnr is Regine area
+* Rnr is Regine area
-Hnr is main number
+* Hnr is main number
-Smonth is the issue month
+* Smonth is the issue month
-flood_values is a matrix with estimated mean, 5-years and 50 years floods for observations and for HBV simulations qtrans is a matrix with the parameters for transforming the scenarios.
-Created by 'create_transformations' fpath is the path to where the forecast NetCDF files are stored mplot is TRUE for showing evaluation plots.
+* flood_values is a matrix with estimated mean, 5-years and 50 years floods for observations and for HBV simulations
+* qtrans is a matrix with the parameters for transforming the scenarios.
+Created by 'create_transformations'
+* fpath is the path to where the forecast NetCDF files are stored
+* mplot is TRUE for showing evaluation plots.

 ```R
 Rnr=2